Part-time, 10-25 hours/week

 - Must have a knowledge of and/or an interest in contemporary art.
 A knowledge of art history is preferred.

 - Must be available to work around holidays (eg. the Friday after Thanksgiving).

 - Greet public, provide visitor information and have an extensive knowledge of the current exhibition and all activities/events scheduled during the season,

-- Have knowledge and understanding of Visual Thinking Strategies (VTS) and other tour methodologies (will be trained),
+- Willingness to learn Visual Thinking Strategies (VTS) and other tour methodologies (will be trained),

 - Lead tours of the exhibition to elementary, middle and high schools, colleges and adults,